New Light Species and the CMB: Models

 We find that the electron-only and electron-muon off-diagonal coupling scenarios are constrained to decouple before or during the QCD phase transition, preventing $A'$ from contributing to $g_*$ in this part of parameter space.
-However, when the coupling of $A'$ to those species in the SM present after the QCD phase transition is dominated by its coupling to the muon, there is a relatively large allowed range for $\Lambda_\mu$.
+However, when the coupling of $A'$ to those species in the SM present after the QCD phase transition is dominated by its coupling to the muon, there is still a potentially allowed range for $\Lambda_\mu$.
 Our results for muon-dominated couplings are shown in figure \ref{fig:aprimedipole-results}.
 We find that $\Lambda_\mu < 10^7$ GeV in order for the $A'$ to remain coupled after the QCD phase transition, and consequently contribute to $g_*$.
 This requires a significant hierarchy between the electron-$A'$ coupling and the muon-$A'$ coupling, but such a hierarchy is compatible with an MFV-like framework, as the hierarchy does not need to be much larger than $y_e/y_\mu$.
-Values of $\Lambda_\mu \lesssim 10^6$ GeV are inconsistent with a Planck result of $g_* = 3.50 \pm 0.12$, providing novel constraints on such a scenario.
+Values of $\Lambda_\mu \lesssim 10^6$ GeV are inconsistent with a Planck result of $g_* = 3.50 \pm 0.12$, providing constraints which are approximately equivalent to those placed by supernova observations.